juicedata/juicefs/docs/en/guide/gateway.md

     ```

     ```shell
-    juicefs gateway redis://localhost:6379 localhost:9000
+    JuiceFS S3 Gateway redis://localhost:6379 localhost:9000
     ```

     The first two commands set the environment variables.
 Note that `MINIO_ROOT_USER` must be at least 3 characters long, and `MINIO_ROOT_PASSWORD` must be at least 8 characters long.
 Windows users must use the `set` command to set environment variables, for example, `set MINIO_ROOT_USER=admin`.

-    The last command enables JuiceFS Gateway.
-The `gateway` subcommand requires at least two parameters: the database URL for storing metadata and the address/port for JuiceFS Gateway to listen on.
-To optimize JuiceFS Gateway, you can add [other options](../reference/command_reference.md#gateway) to `gateway` subcommands as needed.
+    The last command enables JuiceFS S3 Gateway.
+The `gateway` subcommand requires at least two parameters: the database URL for storing metadata and the address/port for JuiceFS S3 Gateway to listen on.
+To optimize JuiceFS S3 Gateway, you can add [other options](../reference/command_reference.md#gateway) to `gateway` subcommands as needed.
 For example, you can set the default local cache to 20 GiB.

     ```shell
-    juicefs gateway --cache-size 20480 redis://localhost:6379 localhost:9000
+    JuiceFS S3 Gateway --cache-size 20480 redis://localhost:6379 localhost:9000
     ```

     This example assumes that the JuiceFS file system uses a local Redis database.
-When JuiceFS Gateway is enabled, you can access the gateway's management interface at `http://localhost:9000` on the **current host**.
+When JuiceFS S3 Gateway is enabled, you can access the gateway's management interface at `http://localhost:9000` on the **current host**.

     ![S3-gateway-file-manager](../images/s3-gateway-file-manager.jpg)

-    To allow access to JuiceFS Gateway from other hosts on the local network or the internet, adjust the listen address.
+    To allow access to JuiceFS S3 Gateway from other hosts on the local network or the internet, adjust the listen address.
 For example:

     ```shell
-    juicefs gateway redis://localhost:6379 0.0.0.0:9000
+    JuiceFS S3 Gateway redis://localhost:6379 0.0.0.0:9000
     ```

-    This configuration makes JuiceFS Gateway accept requests from all networks.
-Different S3 clients can access JuiceFS Gateway using different addresses.
+    This configuration makes JuiceFS S3 Gateway accept requests from all networks.
+Different S3 clients can access JuiceFS S3 Gateway using different addresses.
 For example:

-    - Third-party clients on the same host as JuiceFS Gateway can use `http://127.0.0.1:9000` or `http://localhost:9000` for access.
+    - Third-party clients on the same host as JuiceFS S3 Gateway can use `http://127.0.0.1:9000` or `http://localhost:9000` for access.
-    - Third-party clients on the same local network as the JuiceFS Gateway host can use `http://192.168.1.8:9000` for access (assuming the JuiceFS Gateway host's internal IP address is `192.168.1.8`).
+    - Third-party clients on the same local network as the JuiceFS S3 Gateway host can use `http://192.168.1.8:9000` for access (assuming the JuiceFS S3 Gateway host's internal IP address is `192.168.1.8`).
-    - Using `http://110.220.110.220:9000` to access JuiceFS Gateway over the internet (assuming the JuiceFS Gateway host's public IP address is `110.220.110.220`).
+    - Using `http://110.220.110.220:9000` to access JuiceFS S3 Gateway over the internet (assuming the JuiceFS S3 Gateway host's public IP address is `110.220.110.220`).

-## Access JuiceFS Gateway
+## Access JuiceFS S3 Gateway

-Various S3 API-supported clients, desktop applications, and web applications can access JuiceFS Gateway.
-Ensure you use the correct address and port for accessing JuiceFS Gateway.
+Various S3 API-supported clients, desktop applications, and web applications can access JuiceFS S3 Gateway.
+Ensure you use the correct address and port for accessing JuiceFS S3 Gateway.

 :::tip Note
-The following examples assume accessing JuiceFS Gateway running on the local host with third-party clients.
-Adjust JuiceFS Gateway's address according to your specific scenario.
+The following examples assume accessing JuiceFS S3 Gateway running on the local host with third-party clients.
+Adjust JuiceFS S3 Gateway's address according to your specific scenario.
 :::

 ### Use the AWS CLI